petre-renware/sdeven/README.md

 # SDEVEN portal

-SDEVEN has its own site in two versions:
+SDEVEN has its own site as *static site*.
+The site is built using *mkdocs*.

-* **static**, which means only classic static routes (equivalent of directories) which can be published as is using web servers like Apache or Nginx
-* **dynamic** (_THIS IS FUTURE INTENDED_), which is able to have forms and other kind of modern sites features; this need a WSGI web server to be published, like gunicorn or Apache

-*Static site* is built using *Docusaurus*.
-Development is located in `docusaurus.../` directory (command prompt to start: `npm start`).
+Development and current / in progress work is located in `doc_src/` directory (command prompt to start: `npm start`).

-*Dynamic site* is built using *Flask* python framework.
-Development is located in `sdeven_site/` directory (command prompt to start: `runserver.sh`).